PGR INDUCTION

 The timetable of other events which are optional to attend is below You can read about the sessions in the blurbs further down the page.
 Some sessions are online and some are in person.
 There are also self-paced resources and links to useful services that you can access as alternatives to live events.

-If you can only make limited time on campus we recommend Monday when we have our Services Fair and Cake Party.
+If you can only make limited time on campus we recommend Monday when we have our Services Fair and Pizza Party.
 The rest of the week offers sessions online and in person and you can choose a combination that works for you.

 Welcome to Team UofG!